quicksend/transmit/README.md

 ## Why?

-[Multer](https://github.com/expressjs/multer) and many other multipart/form-data parsers don"t remove uploaded files if the request is aborted (without hacky solutions).
-It also offers a modern API, making use of promises.
+[Multer](https://github.com/expressjs/multer) and many other multipart/form-data parsers don't remove uploaded files if the request is aborted.
+This can be a problem if a user uploads large files and abruptly aborts the request, leaving the partially uploaded (and potentially large) file on your system.
+Transmit automatically deletes uploaded files if it detects that the request has been aborted.

+In addition, Transmit offers a modern API, making use of promises.
+It also allows you to process and transform incoming files with the use of transformer functions.

 ## Prerequisites
  - [Node.js](https://nodejs.org/en/) >= v12.21.0